tylerbrazier/notes/archlinux.md

     alsa-utils            # sound control from userspace
     archlinux-wallpaper   # backgrounds

-In firefox, `about:config`:

-- disable `ui.key.menuAccessKeyFocuses` to prevent the menu from popping up on Alt
-- disable `browser.fullscreen.autohide` to prevent the top from disappearing on fullscreen

 To automatically start sway on login:
 <https://wiki.archlinux.org/title/sway#Automatically_on_TTY_login>.
 (I put the configuration in `~/.bash_profile` since my `~/.bashrc` may be overwritten